 A. Possible complications of the procedure are bleeding or infection, but the incidence of these occurring are extremely rare, as is re-attachment.

 A. Some children with tongue-tie are messy eaters due to a restricted ability to tidy up inside and outside of their mouths while they are having a meal.
 Dental cavities can occur due to food debris not being removed by the tongue's action of sweeping the teeth and spreading saliva.
 It is unclear as to whether tongue-tied affects speech development, however health issues alone justify treatment.

 If you have any concerns or questions, please do not hesitate to contact us.
-We are able to look after your lip and tounge tied child in Mackay and surrouning areas (including Moranbah and the wider Isaac Region, Rockhampton and Townsville)
+We are able to look after your child's lip and tongue-tie surgery in Marian and surrounding areas (including Moranbah and the wider Isaac Region, Rockhampton and Townsville)

-Call us to book in for a consultation for your Lip and
+Contact Us to book in for a consultation for your Lip and